nobodyzxc/AbbrevHelper/README.md

 # abbreviate-helper
-It's a simple python program help me to abbreviate some words(variable).
+It's a simple python program help me to abbreviate some words(to name variables).

 Wish it will give me some ideas when I code :)